Skip to content

 Crate & Barrel’s Challenge

-The company's existing training processes were not suited for the level of alignment needed across Crate & Barrel's dispersed retail workforce.
+The company's existing training processes were not suited for the level of alignment needed across Crate & Barrel's large, dispersed retail workforce.

 eduMe’s Solution

-The goal was clear: create an always-on training layer personalized by location and role, that supplemented in-person training, integrated with the company's existing tech stack - namely HRIS Workday - and supported the entire employee lifecycle - from new hire to ongoing development.
+In eduMe Crate & Barrel found an always on training layer personalizable by an individual's location & role, that supplemented in-person training, integrated with the company's existing tech stack - namely HRIS Workday - and supported the entire employee lifecycle - from new hire to ongoing development.

 Crate & Barrel's Four-Pillared Frontline Training Strategy